novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 Kim Ah-young widened her eyes.

-"Honestly, what is that?
-SNS.
-It's the first time I've heard of it."
+"To be honest, I'm not quite sure what 'SNS' refers to.
+This is actually the first time I've come across it."

 "Like I said earlier, it's about building connections online and expanding relationships through them."

-"Even so, I don't quite get it."
+"Even with that, I still don't quite get it."

 "Why not?
 It's something we're already doing."

-"Really?"
+"Is that so?"

 "Yes, blogs.
 That's SNS."